 As I stated, one can be forgiven, but one cannot continue in fornication and be saved.
 If you repent, then, that means you turn and discontinue that sinful way of life.
 This is what we are supposed to commit to the first time we repent, which by the working of God’s Spirit, we are made into a new creation.
 Otherwise it’s like Adam being forgiven, cleansed, and made new, only to go back and eat the apple again and bring a curse upon all, again.
 This is the severity of fornication that Paul is trying to convey in this text.

 Fornication is not like other sins.
 It is to make your body accursed.
 The sin can be forgiven, but, because of the connection made, the consequences from it cannot be wiped away.
 With Biblical marriage, forgiving the violator 70x7 is inapplicable.
 It is a one-time forgiveness.
 There is no second opportunity.
 The second time, you both will be defiled.
-They didn’t just sin against you they also sinned against themselves.
+They didn’t just sin against you, they also sinned against their self.
 Jesus made this very clear when He attached the condition of fornication clause to putting away your spouse in Matthew 19:9.
 There is no hint of any repenting and forgiving conditions attached.
 Why, because they would be fornicating themselves with them if they took them back sexually.
 In a nutshell, forgive the violator with all your heart, but don’t take them back.

 Please understand, when Jesus spoke this to the Pharisees in Matthew 19, this statement caused them to be taken aback.
 Why?
 Never had anyone in Israel ever put a spouse away for fornication.
 The Israelite had never heard this before.
 Why?
 The fornicator was always stoned to death.
 They never had to divorce them to be free of them to remarry, once their spouse was dead from stoning.
 They were now completely free.
 The bond of marriage was now abolished, because death was the end of the marital law between them.
 Not so now Mr. Pharisee.
 But, what if their spouse forgave them and wanted to take them back?
 It didn’t matter.
 They were stoned anyway.
 It was to rid Israel, the holy congregation of God, of that abomination.